 Alastair F. Donaldson (Ally)

-Ally is a Senior Lecturer? (roughly equivalent to US Associate Professor) in Computing at Imperial College London where he is:
+Ally is a Reader? (roughly equivalent to US Associate Professor) in Computing at Imperial College London where he is:

 - Leader of the Multicore Programming research group

 - Deputy Head of the Programming Languages and Systems (PLAS) section

 Ally was cohort mentor for second year PhD students, July 2013-January 2014.

 Multicore Programming Group